TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2023/02/texas-is-planning-to-make-a-huge-public-investment-in-space/" >🔗</a> **[Arstechnica]** Texas is planning to make a huge public investment in space
 - <a href="https://spacenews.com/the-growing-chinese-space-threat/" >🔗</a> **[SpaceNews]** The growing Chinese space threat
 - <a href="https://spacenews.com/faa-forecasts-surging-commercial-launch-activity/" >🔗</a> **[SpaceNews]** FAA forecasts surging commercial launch activity
 - <a href="https://spacenews.com/secretive-military-space-agency-stepping-out-of-the-shadows/" >🔗</a> **[SpaceNews]** Secretive military space agency stepping out of the shadows
 - <a href="https://spacenews.com/space-force-considers-public-private-partnerships-to-respond-to-crises/" >🔗</a> **[SpaceNews]** Space Force considers public-private partnerships to respond to crises
-- <a href="https://arstechnica.com/science/2023/02/lance-bass-was-kicked-off-a-russian-spaceflight-two-decades-ago-now-hes-back/" >🔗</a> **[Arstechnica]** Lance Bass was kicked off a Russian spaceflight two decades ago—now he’s back

 ### Launch-related News 🚀